-Another winter camping danger is avalanche.
+Another common winter camping danger, especially while camping in the mountains, are avalanches.
 Even if you’re not camping in the backcountry, don’t camp near a snowy slope with slide potential.
 (Here’s how to identify avalanche danger).

 Set up your tent on a flat area free of vegetation.
 If possible, select a bare patch of ground without any snow.
 If you do set up your tent on snow, create a hard-packed platform first.